d-eathrow/anonymousland/_items/Another guide.md

 1. Each username, email, and other will be completely random
 2. Each alias will have its own email, username, etc.

+If you are using QubesOS, we are able to utilize compartmentalization heavily in this instance.
+We will start off by creating multiple qubes for our setup.

+- ``alias-web``
+- ``alias-email``
+- ``alias-untrusted``
+- ``alias-messenger``
+- ``alias-tor``
+- ``alias-vault``
+- ``alias-wallet``
+- ``sys-firewall-alias``
+- ``sys-vpn-alias``

+By doing this for each alias, you have now setup an amazing solution for compartmentalization.
+This only works if you utilize each qube for the specified task.
+Ensure that nothing will leave the qube.
+Ensure that all the ``alias`` qubes are properly routed via VPN or TOR to ensure proper setup.
+For a more advanced setup, you are able to utilize Whonix qubes.
+For each of our email addresses, we are able to setup email aliases using AnonAddy and SimpleLogin.

+Each of our aliases is going to need some sort of "story".
+We are not putting this story out to tell per say, but simply knowing basic information about our new alias would be important.
+Information including age, country, special food, and activities.
+We just need to make note of them, not giving any of this information away.
+It's crucial to blend in, therefore some of this information may be used in conversation.
+Remember, each alias we create is different, therefore there should be absolutely no connection between any of them.
+For each alias, you will need to "reset" your memory in a way.
+You must be able to organize information you know from all of your aliases.
+Grudges, friendships and other must not travel over, this is how you fail.